andre-filho/commit-helper/README.md

 ## Why should I use this?
 Keeping a commit policy may sound like an easy thing to do, but in reality we both know that it isn't.

-Sometimes we, the devs, go _full-loco_ while programming and make mistakes when commiting.
+Sometimes we, the developers, go _full-loco_ while programming and make mistakes when commiting.
 That's fine, everyone makes mistakes.
 But, what if those mistakes could be avoided?

 ## Installation